ckeditor/ckeditor5/packages/ckeditor5-table/docs/features/table.md

 	.catch( ... );
 ```

-### Default table styles
+### Default table and table cell styles

 The table styles feature allows for configuring the default look of the tables in the editor.
 The configuration object should be synchronized with the {@link builds/guides/integration/content-styles editor content styles}.

-The **“Table properties”** button in the toolbar will show the table properties applied to the table.
+The **“Table properties”**, and **“Table cell properties”** buttons in the toolbar will show the table and table cell properties applied to the table or table cells.

 The stylesheet for the editor displayed below looks as follows: